infosec-ucalgary/magpieCTF-2021/challenges/osint/movie-secrets/README.md

 https://fibrousfilms.neocities.net

+## Hints
-Hint 1: Connect ideas between websites
+1. Connect ideas between websites

-Hint 2: Where can you find FibrousFilms' birthday?
+2. Where can you find FibrousFilms' birthday?

 ## Solution
 1. Players must determine that FibrousFilms has a Twitter and a Reddit